 Mistakes First-Year College Students Make (and How to Avoid Them)

-Freshman year can be a bit bumpy, and everyone makes mistakes.
-But here are a few to avoid to make your first year go more smoothly.
+Transitioning to college life can be a bit bumpy, and everyone makes mistakes.
+Here are a few faux pas to avoid to make your first year go more smoothly.

-The transition from high school to college is filled with many emotions: some students are excited to finally be away from home for what may be the first time, while others may be nervous and feel apprehensive about whether or not they’ll find their niche.
+The transition from high school to college is filled with many emotions.
+Some students are excited to finally be away from home for what may be the first time, while others may be nervous and feel apprehensive about whether they’ll find their niche.
 Whatever your feelings are, every concern or wave of excitement is valid.
-While no one can have the perfect first-year experience in college, there are some things that you can do to maximize your time and create good habits for the future.
+While no one can have the perfect first-year experience in college, there are some things you can do to maximize your time and create good habits for the future.

 Not attending college events